 With the right treatment, people can and do recover from mental illness.
 Friends and family members can be important influences to help someone get the treatment and services they need.
 Primary care physicians can refer individuals to psychiatrists and other professionals who specialize in mental health treatment.
 Treating a physical illness might require medications and physical therapy, and treating a mental illness might also require medications and different therapies.
 For many people, the first step is to recognize there is a problem and be willing to accept help.

-For more information on mental health treatment resources, contact:
+For more information on treatment resources, contact:

 National Institute of Mental Health